Good stuff. Probably a quote we should all live by, but when you buy a C4 Corvette, you can throw all that out the window.

 Assess carpet and do a deep clean or replace.

-Lastly, Meguiar’s offered to correct the paint on the car.
+Lastly, Meguiar’s has offered to correct the paint on the car.
 It had swirly towel marks all over it so I placed it in the capable hands of Meguiar’s at their facility in Irvine, CA. Together with the techs, we brought the paint back to 90 percent good.

 Amazing what happens when you use the right tools and techniques and Meguiar’s really knows their stuff.
 Look for a full article on the paint correction with Meguiar’s and the rest of the loose ends listed above in Corvette Online soon.